-Just in two years, it has managed to claim a good chunk of the proxy market.
-Today, Smartproxy may already be the third largest proxy provider… And it’s very quickly catching up to the two market leaders: Luminati and Oxylabs.
+Started in 2018, it has already managed to claim a good chunk of the proxy market.
+Today, Smartproxy may be the third largest proxy provider… And it’s very quickly catching up to the two market leaders: Luminati and Oxylabs.

 What’s the secret behind its success?
 I believe there are several factors at play.

 First, I have to commend Smartproxy’s marketing efforts.
 For some time now, I’ve been seeing the provider’s ads everywhere – or, at least, everywhere that matters.

 Another important factor is positioning.
 It’s no secret that Luminati and Oxylabs have their sights set on enterprise.
 This left a big vacuum in the market open for grabs, with many small proxy providers competing for less profitable but still attractive customers.
 When Smartproxy appeared, it was laser-focused on exactly this type of client and quickly managed to sweep up many of the sneakerheads, Instagram hustlers, and small-time scrapers.

 But all of this would have amounted to nothing if Smartproxy’s actual product was bad.
 Amazingly, it’s just the opposite: It somehow manages to compete with the market leaders in both the quality of proxies and the service, while keeping the prices low.

 Of course, everything can’t be perfect – and it isn’t: the proxies lack some features, targeting options, and you can only dream of a dedicated account manager.
 But as a whole, the value proposition is very strong.

 I might be lauding the company a little too much, but I strongly believe my praises are well placed.
 After all, the market is the best judge, and it seems to be loving Smartproxy.
 I wouldn’t be surprised to hear that even some managers at large enterprises are patting themselves on the backs, happy with their secret new find.